I Tried “Injectable Lip Balm” For My Chronically Dry Lips & I Have Thoughts

 What is lip balm filler or injectable lip balm?

-In recent years, these components have been injected elsewhere on the face (like cheeks, chin, and forehead) in moisturizing treatments like Skinvive (a recently FDA-approved HA micro droplet injectable to improve skin smoothness and hydration).
-In the case of lip balm filler, Dr. Hall tells me that the hyaluronic acid, vitamins, and antioxidants are concentrated into the top and bottom lips to hydrate them from within.
+Historically, these components have been used elsewhere on the face (like cheeks, chin and forehead) in moisturising injectable treatments like Profhilo (of which the main ingredient is hyaluronic acid).
+In the case of lip balm filler, Dr Hall tells me that the hyaluronic acid, vitamins and antioxidants are concentrated into the top and bottom lips to hydrate them from within.

 What are the benefits of lip balm filler?